maxd13/logic-soundness/paper.md

 ```

-&emsp; &emsp; We have chosen to follow the pattern that the functions defined with a `'` depend on a choice of assignment, while the ones without it do not.
+&emsp; &emsp; We have chosen to follow the convention that the functions defined with a `'` depend on a choice of assignment, while the ones without it do not.
 Finally, we define the notion of a formula being a semantic consequence of a set of formulas:

 ```haskell
 def theory.follows (Γ : set formula) (φ : formula): Prop :=